M999-999/ssm/README.md

 OAuth 2.0 authentication can be used to verify linked services to run API requests.
 Using OAuth2 to access the 3rd party API

 OAuth2 flow: The initial request

 The following image shows the OAuth2 flow when you access the SSM API for the first time
 ![](images/oauth-first-request.png)

 OAuth2 flow: Subsequent requests

 On subsequent requests, you do not need to exchange your credentials for a token.
 Instead, you can just include the access token you already have, as long as it hasn't expired yet:
 ![](images/oauth-subsequent-requests.png)

 OAuth2 flow: When your access token expires

-When an access token expires (after f.e.
-12 hours), you can use the refresh token to get a new access token:
+When an access token expires (after fe 12 hours), you can use the refresh token to get a new access token
 ![](images/oauth-refresh-token.png)
 ---